 While such a detailed syllabus may not be appropriate for performance or composition study, students should be informed in writing at the beginning of the semester in very specific terms about the basis for grading.
 If a certain amount of repertoire is expected to be learned and/or memorized, or a number of compositions completed, these expectations should be made clear to the student.
 The syllabus should also make clear the policy for missed lessons or classes and how attendance will affect the grade.
 Putting these things in writing will help to avoid later disputes over grades.

-Textbooks and required materials for courses should be ordered through the web site of the Indiana Memorial Union bookstore: http://iubookstore.com (click on the Faculty tab and register through the website).
+Textbooks and required materials for courses should be ordered through the Indiana Memorial Union bookstore. (click on the Faculty Resources tab and register through the website).
 The deadline for fall semester orders is April 5, for the spring semester October 5, and for the summer semester March 5.
-The IMU bookstore then coordinates this order with private bookstores in town.

 Tests and Examinations

 Tests should be announced at the beginning of the semester in the syllabus, and consequences of missing tests should be clearly spelled out.
 Each fall and spring semester ends with an examination week during which final exams are scheduled.
 These assigned times are two-hour periods, not necessarily at the same time as the class period.
-The schedule is always given in the Schedule of Classes (see official Calendars, www.registrar.indiana.edu).
+The schedule is available in the Student Enrollment Bulletin for each semester and from the Office of the Registrar.
 Examinations must be given during this official time since changing times can lead to schedule conflicts for students.

 Class Rosters and Grade Books

-Information about the campus calendar, including last day to drop and final exam schedules, is included in the electronic Schedule of Classes each term.
+Information about the campus calendar, including last day to drop and final exam schedules, is available from the Office of the Registrar.

 In some cases, such as ensemble, attendance is a very important part of the class requirement.
 In some other classes, attendance may not be as strictly controlled.
 In any case, policies concerning attendance of students should be clearly defined in the syllabus in advance.